 3. Define topics you will write about

 Start by defining the topics you’ll write about.
-While searching for topics, start by identifying the needs of people at the different stages of their customer journey.
-You’ll have an easier time if you look at this journey by using Hockeystack: by analyzing the different steps your leads go through, you’ll know the obstacles that they face or the questions that may arise.
+While searching for topics, your first step should be to identify the needs of people at the different stages of their customer journey.
+You’ll have an easier time if you look at this journey by using Hockeystack and analyzing the different steps your leads go through.
+This way, you’ll know the obstacles that they face or the questions that may arise.
 You can then define topics that will address their needs at any stage of their journey.